EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 [Magento](https://magento.com/) is a complex piece of software, and as such, we need all the help we can get when it comes to developing customizations for it.
 A fully featured local development environment can do just that, but these can often times be very complex as well.
 It’d be nice to have some way to completely capture all the setup for such an environment and be able to get it all up and running quickly, repeatably... even with a single command.
 Well, [Docker](https://www.docker.com/) containers can help with that.
 And they can be easily provisioned with the [Docker Compose](https://docs.docker.com/compose/) tool.

-In this post, we’re going to go in depth over how to fully containerize a Magento 2.4 installation for development, complete with its other dependencies [Elasticsearch](https://www.elastic.co/) and [MySQL](https://www.mysql.com/).
+In this post, we’re going to go in depth into how to fully containerize a Magento 2.4 installation for development, complete with its other dependencies [Elasticsearch](https://www.elastic.co/) and [MySQL](https://www.mysql.com/).
 By the end of it, we’ll have a single command that sets up all the infrastructure needed to install and run Magento, and develop for it.
 Let’s get started.

 ### Magento 2.4 application components